gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Change to treatment of poms with packaging 'pom'

-If you have a dependency who's pom has packaging of 'pom', Gradle now expects that there will always be an associated jar artifact and will fail to resolve if there is not.
+If you have a dependency whose pom has packaging of 'pom', Gradle now expects that there will always be an associated jar artifact and will fail to resolve if there is not.
 In particular, this means that you can not have a dependency with a pom that only declares further dependencies and has no artifacts itself.

 ### Change to JUnit XML file for skipped tests